UNDERSTANDING AND ASSESSING EQUINE PAIN

 ROXANE KIRTON, JUSTINE HARRISON & HOLLY GALLACHER

-• What pain is and how it affects the horse
+• Understand what pain is and how it affects the horse

 This course is aimed at horse owners, students and equestrian professionals interested in learning about equine pain.
 You don't need any prior knowledge to take this course, it is open to everyone.